FMecha/battlegear/docs/sidebs/sbs2_car.md

     <br>160PS/7600r.p.m.+α *(218ps/8250r.p.m)*
     <br>15.5kg-m/7300r.p.m.+α *(19.0kg-m/8000r.p.m)*
 * **Drivetrain:** FF
+* Disabled in the US (`A`) version due to the Honda USA licensing issue, and has the SiR badging absent in the international English (`OK`) version.
 ??? note "Notes"
       * Color: Torino Red Pearl
       * Equipped with full body color body kit.
       * Only appearance for the CR-X in the *Side by Side*/*Battle Gear* series (barring *Side by Side Special*).
       * Disabled in the US (`A`) version due to the Honda USA licensing issue, and has the SiR badging absent in the international English (`OK`) version.
-      * Dev-described tuning: B18C DOHC VTEC swap, ECU, Super Induction Box air cleaner, muffler, lowering kit
+      * Dev-described tuning: B18C DOHC VTEC swap, ECU, Super Induction Box air cleaner, exhaust, lowering kit

 ## Honda EG-6 Civic SiR
 ![HONDA EG-6 CIVIC SiR](../images/cars/sbs2/sidebs2_eg6.png)